Prisoners of war in the Russo-Ukrainian war (2022–present): Prosecution of separatist POWs

 The HRMMU also expressed concern about the prosecution of pro-Russian separatists for mere participation in the hostilities, which is prohibited under international humanitarian law.
 On 1 December 2023, two pro-Russian separatists from the Donbas were captured by Ukraine and were sentenced to 12 years in prison for treason.
 On 6 December 2023, a resident of Luhansk Oblast who was captured near Bilohorivka in May 2023 was sentenced to 12 years’ imprisonment for joining the Luhansk People's Militia.

 Capture of North Korean soldiers

 On January 11, 2025, Ukraine announced to have captured two wounded North Korean soldiers during the Kursk offensive, which were the first two North Korean prisoners of the war.
 The South Korean National Intelligence Service confirmed the North Korean origin of the two prisoners.

-Prisoner swap
+Prisoner and human remains exchanges

 Russia and Ukraine exchanged 206 prisoners of war through an agreement negotiated by the United Arab Emirates in September 2024.
 Under another agreement facilitated by the United Arab Emirates, Russia and Ukraine exchanged 190 prisoners of war in November 2024.

+In February 2026, the Ukrainian authorities stated that about 7,000 prisoners of war were being held by Russia and nearly 4,000 prisoners of war were in Ukrainian custody.
+The International Committee of the Red Cross stated that to that date they had received about 200,000 requests from families on both sides regarding presumed prisoners of war or missing and possibly killed in action persons.

+In April 2026, Russia returned the bodies or remains of 1,000 soldiers to Ukraine, and Ukraine returned the bodies of 41 soldiers to Russia during a repatriation exchange.
+Since 2022 over 70 repatriations of human remains had taken place.

+In June 2026, Ukrainian investigators said that as a result of explosive devices being discovered in bodies of Ukrainian soldiers repatriated by Russia, mandatory safety checks are made before identification can begin.